 Furthermore, it is particularly salient that, in order to ensure that the investment advice activity is developed in compliance with the best existing rules on the matter, it is hereby required that the Directors, the members of the Supervisory Board and the other persons that effectively direct the business are of good repute and professionally suitable for carrying out the respective duties.

-1 – The present Decree-Law establishes the legal framework applicable to companies whose exclusive object is to provide investment advice in financial instruments and the reception and transmission of orders on behalf of a third party with respect to same.
+1 – The present Decree-Law establishes the legal framework applicable to firms whose exclusive purpose is to provide investment advice in financial instruments and the reception and transmission of orders on behalf of a third party with respect to same.

 Definition and Registered Office

-1 – The investment firms exclusively authorised to carry out the investment advice activities and the reception and transmission of orders on behalf of a third party envisaged in Article 290/1/a) and f) Securities Code are investment advice firms.
+1 – The investment firms exclusively authorised to carry out the investment advice activities and the reception and transmission of orders on behalf of a third party envisaged in article 290(1)(a) and (f) of the Securities Code are investment advice firms.

-2 – The registered office and the head office of the investment advice firm should be located in Portugal.
+2 – The registered office and the head office of the investment advice firm must be located in Portugal.

 1 – The investment advice firms may adopt the form of a public limited company or a limited company.